 - advocating for marginalized communities, and

-We are extremely conscious of sustainable efforts, our level of accountability, and in ensuring that we incorporate sustainable practices before, during, and after events to ensure we are:
+We are extremely conscious of sustainable efforts and our level of accountability.
+To ensure that, we incorporate sustainable practices before, during, and after events that:

-- reducing waste, and recycling/repurposing when we can
+- reduce waste, and recycle/repurpose when we can.

 There is a need to repurpose many elements from events that would otherwise be thrown away or simply go into storage and never be used again.
 We believe that every event is an opportunity to tell a story, and we see an opportunity to continue on the story beyond the conclusion of the event by donating items to post-secondary groups, theatre producers, special needs camps, Habitat for Humanity, and our community partners who can make use of them.

 By mindfully approaching sustainability and our overall impact, we are proud to have cultivated a number of community partnerships and are committed to harnessing the power of these partnerships wherever possible.